Paul Tiyambe Zeleza

 Paul Tiyambe Zeleza (born 25 May 1955) is a Malawian historian, literary critic, novelist, short-story writer and blogger at The Zeleza Post.
 He was (2009) president of the African Studies Association.
 He was the Vice-President for Academic Affairs at Quinnipiac University.
-He is the current Vice Chancellor of the United States International University Africa, located in Nairobi, Kenya.
+He served as Vice Chancellor of the United States International University Africa from 2016 to 2021, located in Nairobi, Kenya.
+He served as Associate Provost and North Star Distinguished Professor at Case Western Reserve University in Cleveland, Ohio from 2021 to 2023, and was appointed to his current position as Senior Advisor for Strategic Initiatives at Howard University in October 2023.

 Personal background

 Zeleza was born on 25 May 1955 in Salisbury, Southern Rhodesia (today Harare, Zimbabwe) to Malawian parents.
 His family returned to Nyasaland (today Malawi) in 1956, before returning to Rhodesia in 1972.
 Zeleza attended primary school (1961–1968) and secondary school (1968–1972) in the cities of Lilongwe and Blantyre in Malawi.
 He matriculated at the University of Malawi, majoring in English and History and earning a Bachelor of Arts with Distinction in 1976.
 He then served as a staff associate at the University of Malawi's Chancellor College from 1976 to 1977 before going to the United Kingdom for graduate school.
 He studied at the University of London's School of Oriental & African Studies and the London School of Economics, earning a Master of Arts in African History and International Relations in 1978.
 He went on to earn his Doctor of Philosophy in Economic History from Dalhousie University in Halifax, Nova Scotia, Canada, in 1982.